stepanzabelin/clirio/README.md

 | `@Command('hello there')`      | hello there       |
 | `@Command('hello my friends')` | hello my friends  |

-#### Match variants
+##### Case 2.
+Match variants

-Using the `|` operator to set match variants.
-Multiple commands will be routed The number of links separated by a space should be the same
+Using the `|` operator to set match variants for arguments.
+Multiple requests will be matched to one route
+The number of links separated by a space should be the same.

 | Command pattern          | Matching requests |
 | ------------------------ | ----------------- | ------------------------------ | ----------- |
 | `@Command('migration run|up')`  | migration run<br> migration up |
 | `@Command('hello|hey|hi')`    | hello<br> hey<br> hi |

-#### Pattern with value masks
+##### Case 3.
+Pattern with value masks

 Using the `< >` operator to specify a place for any value The number of links separated by a space should be the same

 | Command pattern          | Matching requests |